Home on the Range (2004 film): Release

-Marketing

-The teaser trailer was released in May 2003.
-It was first attached to the theatrical release of Finding Nemo.
-The teaser was later attached to the theatrical screenings of Rugrats Go Wild, Sinbad: Legend of the Seven Seas, and Freaky Friday.
-And was later attached to other Disney home video releases.
-The next trailer for the film was released in November 2003 and was attached to the theatrical screenings of Brother Bear, Looney Tunes: Back in Action and the limited release of Clifford's Really Big Movie.

 Home media

 Home on the Range was released on VHS and DVD on September 14, 2004.
 The DVD came with an animated short, A Dairy Tale, a series of 18 little shorts called the Joke Corral, and animated intros to the DVD menu.
-All three featuring the voice cast from the film.
+All three featured the voice cast from the film.
 The film was released on Blu-ray on July 3, 2012.

 Reception

 Critical reception

-On Metacritic, the film has a score of 50 out of 100, based on 30 critics, indicating "mixed or average" reviews.
+Home on the Range received mixed reviews upon release.
+On the review aggregation website Rotten Tomatoes, 51% of 127 critics' reviews are positive, with an average rating of 5.7/10.
+The website's consensus reads, "Though Home on the Range is likeable and may keep young children diverted, it's one of Disney's more middling titles, with garish visuals and a dull plot."
+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 30 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

 Nathan Rabin, reviewing for The A.V.
 Club, praised the film describing it as "a sweet, raucously funny, comic Western that corrects a glaring historical injustice by finally surveying the Old West through the eyes of cows rather than cowboys."
 Roger Ebert of the Chicago Sun-Times gave the film 2 1/2 stars out of 4, saying that "A movie like this is fun for kids: bright, quick-paced, with broad, outrageous characters.
 But Home on the Range doesn't have the crossover quality of the great Disney films like Beauty and the Beast and The Lion King.
 And it doesn't have the freshness and originality of a more traditional movie like Lilo & Stitch.
 Its real future, I suspect, lies in home video.
 It's only 76 minutes long, but although kids will like it, their parents will be sneaking looks at their watches."
 Claudia Puig of USA Today wrote favorably in her review that "Home on the Range is a throwback to old Disney cartoons: fun, rather than message-laden, with broad humor and entertaining action.
 The cheerful, plucky characters have heart and loyalty, and that's enough to make this a worthy family-friendly animated fest."
 Nell Minow of Common Sense Media gave the film four out of five stars, saying that "I love it when Disney doesn't take itself too seriously.
 No one tried to reach for the stars or make this into a classic.
 Home on the Range is just a cute little story about some not-so-contented cows who save the day.
 It modestly aspires to be nothing more than a lot of fun, and it does that job very well."